Compress the image on the client side before uploading using JavaScript.

 - Saves the space on the server.

-To compress an image via JavaScript in the browser we’ll use Canvas API for that purpose.
 What is needed is to attach the event handler for the event type change

 and HTML element input type file

-, then process the image using canvas
+, pause the event propagation, process the image using canvas

 and the canvas.toBlob